 Parents in Clover are invited to learn about a classroom experience focused on hands-on learning, peer learning and student choice.

-The Clover school district is hosting two parent meetings at Griggs Road Elementary School on the Montessori method, which promotes mixed age classrooms in which older students share their knowledge with their younger peers, according to the district.
+The Clover school district is hosting a meeting at Griggs Road Elementary School on the Montessori method, which promotes mixed age classrooms in which older students share their knowledge with their younger peers, according to the district.

-Parents must attend one of the meetings to pick up a registration form for their child.
+Parents must attend the meeting to pick up a registration form for their child.
 The program is open to all Clover students, including students who do not live within the Griggs Road zone.

 Registration forms are due March 2 and can be dropped off at the school the student is zoned to attend.